arvin-panganiban/practice-data-analysis/README.md

 # Data Analysis

-Just me learning data analysis using Jupyter Notebooks
+Just me learning data analysis using Python and SQL in Jupyter Notebooks